9th Reconnaissance Wing: Mountain Home Air Force Base

 From July through December 1957, the 9th Wing implemented FRESH APPROACH and worked out the "kinks" of the new organization.
 The test came during a large SAC mobility and overseas deployment exercise.
 The 9th BW was the only participating unit with the deputy-commander organizational structure.
 Between October 1957 and January 1958, elements of the 9th Bombardment Wing and 9th Air Refueling Squadron scattered from Elmendorf AFB, Alaska to Andersen AFB, Guam.
 Although some problems occurred during the overseas mobility test, the 9th Wing Commander firmly supported the new concept.
 When the wing redeployed to Mountain Home AFB in mid-January 1958, it remained in the FRESH APPROACH organizational structure.

 On 1 October 1958, the Air Force officially adopted the deputy-commander concept and the 9th Bomb Wing became the first unit to officially convert to the new organizational structure.
 The change made it possible for the Air Force to launch an immediate retaliatory strike in response to nuclear attack on the United States.
 Massive retaliation became a cornerstone of national policy and an effective deterrent to perceived threats.
 For its meritorious service in testing and refining the reorganization, the 9th Bombardment Wing received the Air Force Outstanding Unit Award.

 To reflect its expanding role as a bomber-missile unit, the 9th Bombardment Wing became the 9th Strategic Aerospace Wing on 1 April 1962.
-On 13 April the wing received its first HGM-25A Titan I multistage intercontinental ballistic missile (ICBM).
+On 13 April, the wing received its first HGM-25A Titan I multistage intercontinental ballistic missile (ICBM).
 The Wing continued to fulfill its nuclear deterrence role until 1966.

 Between 1962 and 1965, the 9th Bomb Wing operated several EB-47E Stratojets, a classified program which were electronics countermeasure conversions of the standard B-47E.
 These was equipped with what was known as the Phase IV (or Blue Cradle) ECM package, consisting of 16 AN/ALT-6B electronic jammers mounted on a cradle inside the bomb bay.
 Some of the EB-47ss carried a pressurized capsule inside the bomb bay that carried two electronics warfare officers that operated a suite of up to 13 different jammers that could focus on specific threats.

 On 8 November 1965, SAC and Tactical Air Command completed a transfer agreement assigning Mountain Home to TAC effective 1 January 1966.
 The 9th Air Refueling Squadron, inactivated on 15 December 1965.
-On 1 January 1966 the 9th Strategic Aerospace Wing became a tenant unit and was declared non-operational It began final phase‑out at Mountain Home AFB.
-The last B-47E departed on 10 February and the personnel followed soon after.
+On 1 January, the 9th Strategic Aerospace Wing became a tenant unit and was declared non-operational; it began final phase‑out at MHAFB, with the last B-47E departing on 10 February 1966; personnel followed soon after.